atxrenegade/milestone_blog_post/jsBlogPost.md

 ---
-title:JS Under the Hood - The Fuzzy Parts | Understanding JIT Comp, Scopes, Closures, Hoisting, Shadowing, THIS, & the Module Pattern
+title: JS Under the Hood - The Fuzzy Parts | Understanding JIT Comp, Scopes, Closures, Hoisting, Shadowing, THIS, & the Module Pattern

 published: false

-description:
+description: Understanding Just-In-Time Compilation,Exploring Scopes, Closures, Hoisting, and Shadowing, Comparing Variable and Function Behavior and Types, Implicit vs Explicit - Rules of Precedence for determining THIS, The Principle of Least Exposure (POLE), Review of the Classic Module Pattern and the ES Module Format

-tags:
+tags: #javascript #web-development #closure #hoisting #modules #jit-compilation #shadowing
 ---

 Some of the topics explored in this post: